PostHog/posthog.com/contents/handbook/wide-company.md

 For _everything else_, you and/or your small team should be able to decide this or talk directly to the teams involved.
 This includes deciding which feature to build next within a particular product.
 We trust you to bring in the right people as you think is appropriate, relative to the scale of what you're doing.

 PostHog is _not_ a good place for managers who (i) are territorial and (ii) prefer for all communication to go through them for 'efficiency'.
-Over time, doing this, would undermine autonomy and cause our best people to quit!
+Over time, doing this would undermine autonomy and cause our best people to quit!

 ## Goal setting